AG suspends investigation of Michigan State over Nassar - WHIZ News

 LANSING, Mich.
-(AP) — Michigan Attorney General Dana Nessel has suspended a nearly two-year-long investigation into Michigan State University’s handling of complaints against now-imprisoned serial sexual abuser Larry Nassar, a spokeswoman said Tuesday.
+(AP) — State Attorney General Dana Nessel has suspended a nearly two-year-long criminal investigation into Michigan State University’s handling of complaints against now-imprisoned serial sexual abuser Larry Nassar, a spokeswoman said Tuesday.

 The probe, which began under Nessel’s predecessor, has resulted in charges against three former school officials.
 One was convicted.
 Two others, including former president Lou Anna Simon, were ordered to trial.
 Their cases will continue to be prosecuted.